genome-spy/genome-spy/docs/grammar/index.md

 `height`
 : Height of the view.
 Check [child sizing](./composition/concat.md#child-sizing) for details.

+`viewportWidth`
+: Width of the scrollable view.
+Check [child sizing](./composition/concat.md#child-sizing) for details.

+`viewportHeight`
+: Height of the scrollable view.
+Check [child sizing](./composition/concat.md#child-sizing) for details.

 `view`
 : View background.
 An object with the following [`"rect"`](./mark/rect.md) mark's properties:
 `fill`, `stroke`, `strokeWidth`, `fillOpacity`, `strokeOpacity`, and `borderRadius`.